NOTE: This is post is part of a series called, How To Build a Scalable Company. Here are the other posts in case you missed them:

 Yep, more times than not, great companies are constrained by their own founders…NOT by economic or competitive forces.

-And that’s why, if you want to push through the Flatline stage and into Breakout, you need to become the type of Manager who not only hires for your weaknesses, but also hires for your strengths.
+And that’s why, if you want to push through the Flatline stage and into Breakout, you need to become the type of Builder who not only hires for your weaknesses, but also hires for your strengths.
 This is easier said than done, but it’s the key distinction between companies that scale and companies that flounder.

 There’s just one problem…